OCA/partner-contact/partner_multi_image/README.rst

 Known issues / Roadmap
 ======================

-* If you try to sort images before saving the product variant or template, you will get an error similar to ``DataError: invalid input syntax for integer:
+* If you try to sort images before saving the partner, you will get an error similar to ``DataError: invalid input syntax for integer:
   "one2many_v_id_62"``.
 This bug has not been fixed yet, but a workaround is to save and edit again to sort images.

 Bug Tracker
 ===========

 Bugs are tracked on `GitHub Issues
-<https://github.com/OCA/product-attribute/issues>`_.
+<https://github.com/OCA/partner-contact/issues>`_.
 In case of trouble, please
 check there if your issue has already been reported.
-If you spotted it first, help us smashing it by providing a detailed and welcomed feedback.
+If you spotted it first, help us smash it by providing detailed and welcomed feedback.

 Credits
 =======